Michael Eriksson

 Dumbing-Down of education/Lack of challenges

-Many of the problems with modern education result from the flawed principle that any task that pushes the student to his limits, let alone above them, is better avoided.
+Many of the problems with modern education result from the flawed idea that any task that pushes the student to his limits, let alone above them, should be avoided.
 This is made the worse, because the limits used are not that of the individual student, but of the typical student—or even a sub-average student.
 (Indeed, class-room education is often dictated by the weakest link in the chain.)

-A discussion I had with a fellow student during high school is telling: I suggested that PE should have specific minimum targets on fitness and physical ability, including e.g. being able to run an 800 meter race (with no time criterion, and with obvious allowances for e.g. the wheel-chair bound—really not something taxing).
-His response was distinctly negative, and displayed how he had missed the point entirely: Not everyone was currently able to do this; thus, the test was unreasonable.
-The irony: I was a poorly trained book-worm and he a Swedish junior champion in judo, who also had some semi-success in long-distance running...
+I had a telling discussion with a fellow student in high school: I suggested that PE should have specific minimum targets on fitness and physical ability, including being able to run an 800-meter race.
+(With no time limit, and with obvious allowances for e.g. the wheelchair-bound.)
+His response showed that he had missed the point entirely: Not everyone was currently able to do this; thus, the test was unreasonable.
+The twist: I was a poorly trained book-worm and he a Swedish junior champion in judo, who also had some success with cross-country running.

-http://www.schoolchoices.org/roo/textbook.htme gives telling examples of how text-books in the US have been dumbed down.
+http://www.schoolchoices.org/roo/textbook.htme gives telling examples of how textbooks in the U.S. have been dumbed down.
 To be blunt: If this reflects the literacy created by modern education, school is not worth bothering with.
 In fact, concerning the first text, I originally, unthinkingly, interpreted “8th grade” as referring to 8 year olds—and, by at least the first few sentences, did not think the text too hard!
-For the teenagers it is intended for, it is a joke, and a poor joke at that.
-(For some reason, my first impression to “xth grade” is often “x years old”.
-I am unclear as to why this misinterpretation keeps recurring.)
+For those in 8th grade, it is a joke, and a poor joke at that.
+(For some reason, my first thought at “xth grade” is often “x years old”.
+I am uncertain why this misinterpretation keeps recurring.)

-The eventual issue here is that a child who is confronted with a hard text with unknown words will develop, increase his vocabulary, learn to better understand non-trivial grammatical constructs, etc. In contrast, a student reading a book which he is already fully capable of understanding will not develop in these regards.
-Now, I grant that some dumbing-down of the language of most text-books may be needed—students should put their mental efforts primarily into understanding and learning the subject matter.
+The eventual issue here is that a child who is confronted with a hard text with unknown words will develop, increase his vocabulary, learn to better understand non-trivial grammatical constructs, etc. In contrast, a student reading a book that he is already fully capable of understanding will not develop in these regards.
+Textbooks should certainly consider the age-group of the audience—students should put their mental efforts primarily into understanding and learning the subject matter.
 When we look specifically at “readers”, however, the contents of the book are secondary to the language it self: The difficulty of the language is what makes the student grow.
-In effect, a reader should be too hard for the students current reading level; non-readers should be more or less on par with this level, possibly a little harder, possibly a little easier.
-Notably, if the level of text-books is lowered, then reading-skills will sink too, necessitating further dumbing-down of text-books, and so on.
-(The same principle of dumbing-down applies, m.m., to other kinds of text-books: If, e.g., the Math book does not push the students boundaries in Math, then something is amiss.)
+In effect, a reader should be too hard for the students’ current reading level; non-readers should be more or less on par with this level, possibly a little harder, possibly a little easier.
+Notably, if the level of textbooks is lowered, then reading skills will not develop as they should, necessitating further dumbing-down of textbooks, and so on.
+(The same principle of dumbing-down applies, m.m., to other kinds of textbooks: If, e.g., the math book does not push the students boundaries in math, then something is amiss.)

 Reducing the criteria for a “pass”